plenoptic-org/plenoptic/docs/install.rst

 With an editable copy, any changes locally will be automatically reflected in your installation (under the hood, this command uses symlinks).

 In this setup, we're installing the ``dev`` optional dependencies as well as the core dependencies.
 This will allow you to run our tests.
-See the :ref:`optional-deps` section for more details.
+They are, as the name implies, optional (you can just run ``pip install -e .`` without the ``[dev]``), but if you are developing, you will probably want to be able to run the tests.
+See the :ref:`optional-deps` section for more details and the other sets of optional dependencies.

 Note that, with the above setup, all files related to your virtual environment are stored in a hidden directory named ``.venv`` within the ``plenoptic/`` directory you cloned.
 Therefore, if you delete the ``plenoptic/`` directory, you'll need to rerun the setup above to create a new virtual environment.